thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embed-a-visualization.md

 ---
-title: [Embed visualizations]
+title: [Embed a visualization]
-last_updated: 3/3/2021
+last_updated: 4/3/2021
-summary: "Use the PinboardEmbed package to embed ThoughtSpot visualizations in your host application."
+summary: "Use the PinboardEmbed package to embed a ThoughtSpot visualization in your host application."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---